schra/pcpp/README.rst

       --passthru-magic-macros
-                            Pass through double underscore magic macros unmodified --no-expand-includes  Evaluate but do not expand #includes --disable-auto-pragma-once
+                            Pass through double underscore magic macros unmodified --no-expand-includes  Evaluate but do not expand #includes --use-gcc-macros <standard>
+                            Define the macros that GCC defines per default --use-gcc-includes <standard>
+                            Include the directories that GCC includes per default --disable-auto-pragma-once
                             Disable the heuristics which auto apply #pragma once to #include files wholly wrapped in an obvious include